tyler-bartschi/startup/notes.md

 - If request method is unspecificed, it defaults to GET
 - To do a POST request, populate options prameter with HTTP method and headers

+### Service Design

+- A web service is divided into endpoints, and each endpoint provides a single functional purpose
+- Service endpoints often called API (Application Programming Interface)
+- When updating endpoints, clients will ignore anyhthing they don't understnad.
+So, keep old stuff in for the older clients, and add new stuff so clients taht know how to use the new stuff can
+- There should only be one way to act on a resource, and endopoints should only do one thing
+- Remote Procedure Calls (RPC) expose service endpoints as simple function calls, usually leverages the POST HTTP verb
+- Representational State Transfer (REST) verbs always act upon a resource.
+Operations on a resource impact the state of the resource, allows for caching functionality.
+- GraphQL allows you to ask for a bunch of different information, the server joins that information into one JSON response, and filters out anything unwanted

+### Express

+- Express revolves around creating and using HTTP routing and middleware functions
+- Express constructor:
+  `const express = require('express');`
+  `const app = express();`
+  `app.listen(8080);`

+- app object allows HTTP routing and middleware functions
+- app.get() takes two parameters - URL path matching pattern, and a callback function that is invoked when the pattern matches
+- Callback function has 3 parameters: req, the HTTP request object; res, the HTTP response object; and next, the routing function that Experss expects to be called if this routing function wants another function to generate a response
+- Middleware represents componentized pieces of functionality
+- Mediator loads the middleware components and determines order of execution
+- Express is the medator, middleware functions are the middleware components `function middlewareName(req, res, next)`
+- req = HTTP request object, res = HTTP response object, next = next middleware function to pass processing to.
+Call next funciton after completeing processing so the next middleware function executes
+- Also has built in middlware functions like `static`, and you can install thrid party middlware with NPM
+- the `require` function includes a package in the JavaScript
+- Middleware can also do error handling, and error handling middleware take an additional `err` parameter
+- app.use() applies the parameter (which is a middlware function) to every request
+- Middleware executes as functions down the lines of code
+-